smallfishjs/smallfish/README.md

 ## usage

 note!
-It is still under development and can be tested by [Scaffolding] (https://github.com/smallfishjs/smallfish-boilerplates-management-system).
+It is still under development and can be tested by [Scaffolding](https://github.com/smallfishjs/smallfish-boilerplates-management-system).

 ```
 $ npm install smallfish